ory/docs/docs/oathkeeper/api-access-rules.md

 #### `id_token`

 This credentials issuer takes the authentication information (e.g. subject ID) and transforms it to a signed JSON Web Token, and more specifically to an OpenID Connect ID Token.
-You backend can verify the token by fetching the (public) key from the `/.well-known/jwks.json` endpoint.
+Your backend can verify the token by fetching the (public) key from the `/.well-known/jwks.json` endpoint.

 Let's say a request is made to a resource protected by ORY Oathkeeper: